mnutt/node-router-benchmarks/Readme.md

 Keep in mind that this is a microbenchmark, and as such, the conclusions that can be drawn are limited in scope.
 I just wanted to see what sort of request overhead each router added, and how req/s falls off as the number of routes grows.

 I think we're going to end up choosing connect + escort.
 Many of the routers are pretty close to the regex parsing speed, and connect provides enough other benefits that I think it's worth using on a larger-scale project.

+*Update 2016-07-02:* Escort has been abandoned and while I've maintained a fork that keeps it working, it's not a choice I would make now.
+All of the routers are pretty fast and introduce minimal overhead so at this point I would probably choose the one with a feature set that best fit my needs rather than focusing on performance.